rdviii/ai-policy/ai-policy-2025.md

 ### Ethics and Society

 I know this is the core of what this document is about, but this aspect is moving even faster than the technology, so this list is inevitably incomplete.
-I am reading several articles _a day_ about AI and its uses and misuses in society.
+As of this writing, I am reading several articles _a day_ about AI and its uses and misuses in society.
 Work to develop a framework rather than a long list of specific rules.

+Books:

-1. _Blood in the Machine_
+1. Brian Merchant, [_Blood in the Machine_](https://www.hachettebookgroup.com/titles/brian-merchant/blood-in-the-machine/9780316487740/).
+I cannot recommend this book highly enough.

+Research papers and preprints:

 1. Nataliya Kosmyna, Eugene Hauptmann, Ye Tong Yuan, Jessica Situ, Xian-Hao Liao, Ashly Vivian Beresnitzky, Iris Braunstein, Pattie Maes, [Your Brain on ChatGPT: Accumulation of Cognitive Debt when Using an AI Assistant for Essay Writing Task](https://arxiv.org/abs/2506.08872)
 1. Lucy Osler, [Hallucinating with AI: AI Psychosis as Distributed Delusions ](https://arxiv.org/abs/2508.19588)